VictorHSMoura/SemanticFastForward_ECCVW_2016/PythonScripts/README.md

 ### Usage ###

-**Before running the following steps, please compile the Accelerated Video Stabilizer.
-Go back to the project's main folder and execute step #7 (just the _Compiling_ part).**
+**Before running the following steps, please compile the Optical Flow Estimator and the Accelerated Video Stabilizer.
+Go back to the project's main folder and execute steps #1 and #7 (just the compiling part).**

 If you don't want to read all the steps, feel free to use the **Quick Guide**.
 To see it, execute the first step and click on *Help Index* in the *Help* menu.